VOL. III - APPENDIX I

 - Benjamin Goldsmith.
 Born 2 February 1885.
 Benjamin married Clara Afflet Rebecca Hoare on 17 October 1908.
 They had two children.
 Benjamin died in 1971 in Romford, Essex.
 Clara Afflet Rebecca Goldsmith of 33 Ross Road, South Norwood died on 13 November 1973.

 In 1891 George and Elizabeth and family were living at 24 Susannah Street and 58 year old George was an insurance agent.
 They were still living there in 1901.
 Elizabeth Goldsmith died in 1905.
 George Goldsmith of 41 Henley Road, Ilford, Essex died on 21 January 1908.
 Probate was granted to Arthur Robert Goldsmith, Salvation army officer and Benjamin Goldsmith, clerk.

 Nothing more is known about Gabriel and Sarah's son Thomas Goldsmith.

 Gabriel and Sarah's son Robert Goldsmith may have died in 1863.
 He would have been around 26 years old.

 Gabriel and Sarah's Jabez Goldsmith married Amy Broom Atkins on 7 August 1876 at Reigate, Surrey.
 They had a son George Robert Goldsmith who was born on 20 February 1878.
 Amy Brooks Goldsmith died on 11 March 1878.
-In 1881 Jabez Goldmith was lodging with Thomas Burrell, a 34 year old gardener and his family.
-Jabez was 35 years old and a grocers counterman. his son George Robert Goldsmith was living with his uncle George Bilcliffe, 50 years old and the manager of a coal business and his family at Somers Road, Reigate Foriegn, Surrey.
+In 1881 Jabez Goldsmith was lodging with Thomas Burrell, a 34 year old gardener and his family.
+Jabez was 35 years old and a grocers counterman.
+His son George Robert Goldsmith was living with his uncle George Bilcliffe, who was 50 years old and the manager of a coal business and his family at Somers Road, Reigate Foreign, Surrey.
 Jabez Goldsmith died on 21 September 1886 at Reigate, Surrey.
-In 1901 his son George was still living with his uncle George Bilcliffe in 1901.
+In 1901 his son George was still living with his uncle George Bilcliffe.
 George Robert Goldsmith married Emily Mary Stout in 1902.
 In 1911 they were living at 29 Osborne Road, Redhill, Surrey.
 They had five children: